-It’s normal to feel tired in pregnancy (NHS, 2021a) so try not to get frustrated with yourself, as getting worked up can only cause more sleeplessness.
+It’s normal to feel tired in pregnancy (NHS, 2021a) so try not to get frustrated with yourself, as getting frustrated can cause more sleeplessness.
 Your baby is growing, and your expanding bump is understandably making it hard for you to get comfortable at night.

 Also, you might have worries about what it’ll be like when your baby arrives, adding to those sleepless nights.